lpsinger/gwcelery/doc/htcondor.rst

 Managing multiple deployments
 -----------------------------

-There should generally be at most one full deployment of GWCelery per GraceDb server running at one time.
+There should generally be at most one full deployment of GWCelery per GraceDB server running at one time.
 The ``gwcelery condor`` shortcut command is designed to protect you from accidentally starting multiple deployments of GWCelery by inspecting the HTCondor job queue before submitting new jobs.
 If